devadvance/terminalcheatsheet/guides/basic-web-server-macos-linux.md

 2. Check if we have web content in the folder using `ls`.
 3. Check if the web content is in the right format, such as HTML, using `cat`.

-Here is what that looks like:
+Here is the combination of the steps:

 <div class="center guideimages">
   <amp-anim src="/assets/guides/basic-web-server-macos-linux/checking-web-content-en.gif" width="665" height="387" alt="Navigating and checking web content" layout="responsive"></amp-anim>
 </div>

-In the above example, we use `pwd` to see that `/home/user/examples` is our working directory.
+In the above example, we use `pwd` to verify that `/home/user/examples` is our working directory.
 Then we use `ls` to list the contents of the working directory to make sure we have an HTML file in there.
 You can see the **hello.html** file.

 Finally, we view the contents of **hello.html** using `cat` to make sure it is really HTML.